 Excellence in Visionary Leadership Award

 Airports are complex and dynamic commercial enterprises serving the broad and diverse needs of 21st-century communities in a globally connected world.
 Collectively, as curators of a commercial airport ecosystem, North America’s Airport [Executive] Directors/Chief Executive Officers are leading organizations responsible for millions of jobs and trillions of dollars of economic impact within their communities.
 To achieve maximum organizational effectiveness and impact, these executives require excellence in visionary leadership to lead their organization’s diverse and varied stakeholder groups, coordinating complex commercial activities for the collective good.

-Recognizing the exceptional level of skill required to lead a successful 21st-century airport, Airports Council International – North America's (ACI-NA's) Human Resources Committee is excited to launch annual Excellence in Visionary Leadership Award.
+Recognizing the exceptional level of skill required to lead a successful 21st-century airport, Airports Council International – North America's (ACI-NA's) Human Resources Committee is excited to launch the annual Excellence in Visionary Leadership Award.
 Each year, this award recognizes the extraordinary leadership of an Airport Director, Executive Director, or President/CEO who best exemplifies the following competencies: relationship management, consultation, leadership & navigation, communication, global and cultural effectiveness, ethical practice, critical evaluation, people practice and business acumen.
 Leading an airport requires an unwavering commitment to bringing a vision to life coupled with excellence in each functional area of a 21st-century commercial airport.
 The Committee believes it is appropriate to recognize this commitment.

 All applicants must create an account to submit required materials.